jensenlab/gapsplit/README.md

 `gapsplit` can use the Gurobi interface directly to significantly reduce sampling times.
 Use the `gurobi_direct=True` parameter to enable this feature.

+### Using `gapsplit` without the COBRA Toolbox

+A self-contained version of `gapsplit` can sample an LP or MPS file directly.
+The package can be installed with `pip install gapsplit`.

 ## Citation

 Keaty TC, Jensen PA. **gapsplit: Efficient random sampling for non-convex constraint-based models.** *bioRxiv*.